cemiltokatli/PasswordGenerator/README.md

 - `ALPHANUMERIC` : Only letters and numbers
 - `SYMBOLS` : Only symbols

-The code excerpt below creates a new password with alphanumeric characters.
+The code block below creates a new password with alphanumeric characters.

 ```
 Password pass = Password.createPassword(PasswordType.ALPHANUMERIC);